Promotion of the Humanities Federal/State Partnership

 Length and Time Phasing of Assistance

 The period of performance is five years.
-Funds must be expended during the first three years.
-Method of awarding/releasing assistance.
-Recipients will be paid on an advance basis, unless otherwise specified in the award, and payment will be made through electronic funds transfer.
-Advance payments must be limited to the immediate cash requirements of the recipient in carrying out the purpose of the approved program or project.
+State and jurisdictional humanities councils must expend funds during the first three years.
+NEH will pay recipients on an advance basis, unless otherwise specified in the award, and will issue payments through electronic funds transfer.
+Advance payments must be limited to the recipient's immediate cash requirements to carry out the purpose of the approved program or project.

 Who do I contact about this opportunity?